zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ## Abstract

-This protocol establishes the foundational doctrine governing the Aetherion propulsion system, the technological culmination of RTM physics.
+This protocol establishes the foundational doctrine governing the Aetherion propulsion system, the technological culmination of the RTM narrative framework.
 The Aetherion is not a vehicle in the conventional sense.
 It is one half of an **indivisible symbiotic entity**.
-Its other half is its pilot: the BioDrone, a purpose-engineered biological interface designed to achieve and maintain the coherence states required for temporal navigation.
+Its other half is its pilot: a coherent human or purpose-engineered BioDrone interface capable of maintaining the states required for propulsion, Chrono-Stasis, ontological decoupling, and recoupling.

-The pilot does not "handle" the Aetherion.
-They *are* its living operating system.
-The ship is their extended body.
-Together, they form a single entity.
-One is nothing without the other.
+The pilot does not merely handle the Aetherion.
+The pilot becomes its living operating system.
+The ship is an extended body, while the pilot supplies intention, integration, and local judgment.

+The Spiral Current imposes absolute restrictions on this capacity.
+Aetherion cannot choose among infinitely completed realities.
+It can detect and enter only the **active adjacent successor coil**.
+It cannot phase-lock to an unmanifest future, reopen a closed past, skip a universe, or return upstream after crossing the commitment threshold.

+The first successful descent does not close the predecessor-successor route.
+While the Relay Window remains open, additional probes, vessels, and cohorts may continue to cross.
+Because different generations may experience different interbranch transit latencies, their order of arrival in the successor need not match their order of departure from the predecessor.

-This document details the physics, mechanics, and operational principles of this symbiotic system.
+This document details the physics, mechanics, operational configurations, causal firewalls, and emergency principles of the symbiotic system.

+**Core Directive:**

+> Aetherion does not navigate an infinite archive.
+It crosses from one living coil to the next.

 ---

 ## Table of Contents

 1. Fundamental Nature: The Symbiotic Entity
 2. The Physics of Propulsion: Gradient-Driven Thrust
-3. Temporal Dilation: Travel to the Future
+3. Temporal Dilation: Forward Waiting Within the Current
-4. The Leap Between Realities: Branch Navigation
+4. The Leap Between Coils: Adjacent-World Navigation
-5. The Decoupling-Resonance-Recoupling Cycle
+5. The Decoupling–Alignment–Recoupling Cycle
-6. Quantum Telepresence: The Avatar Function
+6. Quantum Telepresence and the Causal Firewall
-7. The Human Horizon: Tool, Not Destination
+7. The Human Horizon: Tool, Substrate, and Continuity
 8. Core Specifications: The Coherence Engine
 9. Operational Modes
 10. Interface Architecture
 11. Emergency Protocols
+12. Conclusion
+Appendix A: Key Terminology

 ---